frak/php_spi/README.md

 for sending data to a string of LEDs, there is an optional 3rd parameter which when set to true discards the data read from the SPI bus and simply returns the number of bytes sent.

-My inspiration for building this is the [Light Painting](http://learn.adafruit.com/light-painting-with-raspberry-pi) project on AdaFruit.
-I want to be able to build a similar device, but I want to be able to leverage my existing PHP skills rather than feel my way around another language.
-Please check the examples folder for a PHP based script for driving the display.

 This is an alpha release, please report any issues you experience :o)